AntonsRuberts/AntonsRuberts.github.io/_posts/2020-06-10-DNN-for-CLV.md

 ## Evaluation
 There are two ways that I'm going to evaluate the model:
 1. This model can be evaluated as any other regression problem using metrics such as MSE/MAE or R2 scores
-2. DNN model can also be evaluted by comparing it to BG/NBD model results
+2. DNN model can also be evaluated by comparing it to BG/NBD model results

 ```python